 Guide to the U.S. Supreme Court, 5th ed.
 (Ref.
 KF8742.C66 2010)

 This book contains two volumes on the history of the Supreme Court and the justices who have served on the Court.
 Volume one includes a detailed history of the Supreme Court and its development.
-In addition to the historical information, it also includes analysis on how the Court's opinions have influenced, among other things, the American system of government and the rights and freedoms of individuals.
 Volume two addresses the impact of public opinion on the Court's decision making process, reviews the structure of the Court, and contains brief biographies, arranged in chronological order, of each justice who has served on the Court.

 B. Federal Judges

 Biographical Dictionary of the Federal Judiciary 1789-2000 (Ref.
 KF 8700 .A19 B48 2001)